Skip to content

 (float) –

-• duration
+• duration_seconds

 (float) –

-Session duration
+Session duration in seconds

 • desktop